wizteriacode/weverse-scraper/README.md

 - Navigate to Weverse's login page and log in using the credentials from `.env`.
 - Navigate to the specified feed after logging in.
 - Scroll through the feed to load more content.
-- Scrape and download images found on the feed.
+- Scrape and download only new images found on the feed by cross-referencing with a local file that tracks downloaded images.

 Images will be saved in a directory named `downloaded_images_TIMESTAMP`, where `TIMESTAMP` is the current date and time.